Authored by the expert who managed and guided the team behind the Guatemala Property Pack

 Sources: The Development of Gated Communities in Guatemala City, Violence in Guatemala still marks high averages - Prensa Latina, GUATEMALA - Analysis of the State of homicidal violence - Infosegura

-3) Coastal property prices will go up and plummet due to rising sea levels and storm risks!
+3) Coastal property prices will be unstable due to rising sea levels and storm risks

-Coastal properties in Guatemala are experiencing price volatility due to rising sea levels and storm risks.
+Coastal properties are experiencing price volatility due to concerns over rising sea levels and storm risks.

 Solar-powered homes are becoming increasingly popular as energy prices rise and environmental awareness grows.